 After Wade gets mistaken for an unexpected celebrity, he reflects on how his evolving relationship with fashion allowed him to take it in stride.

-I was about to cross a street in Palm Springs not long ago when I heard a man yelling what sounded like a woman’s name: “Diane,” he called.
-“Diane?
-Diane!”
+I was about to cross a street in Palm Springs when I heard a man yelling what sounded like a woman’s name.

-I paid no attention, even as the shouting grew more insistent.
+Even as the shouting grew more insistent, I paid no attention.
 Then suddenly, I felt a hand on my arm.

 Cue hysterics from my husband Gary, who laughed so hard he nearly wet himself.
 Days later, he still wouldn’t let it go.